-Travel nurses have held the upper hand for most of the pandemic, with providers willing to pay hundreds of dollars an hour for the temporary help needed to care
+Travel nurses have held the upper hand for most of the pandemic, with providers willing to pay hundreds of dollars an hour for the temporary help needed to care for patients during the public health emergency.

 But as COVID-19 cases declined, so too have those rates and the demand for temporary nurses.
 Nurses who once earned $10,000 a week are getting that much for a month’s work, said Kaycee Turner, a travel nurse recruiter with Loyal Source, a workforce solutions provider.